Eric Ayiah

-Eric Ayiah (born 6 March 2000) is a Ghanaian professional footballer who plays as a winger or forward for Portuguese club Felgueiras.
+Eric Ayiah (born 6 March 2000) is a Ghanaian professional footballer who plays as a winger or forward.
 He is a former captain of the Ghana U17 Team.
 He was included in The Guardian's "Next Generation 2017".

 Early and personal life

 Ayiah attended Fomena T.I.
 Ahmadiyya Senior High for his secondary school education.
 Whilst playing for the Ghana U17 team, Ayiah wore the number 6 jersey as a tribute to Ghana's Independence Day; 6 March, which is coincidentally also his birthday.

 Club career

 Ayiah started his career in his native Ghana with lower-tier side Charity Stars at the age of ten.
 He rose through the ranks till he was promoted to the senior team who played in the Ghana Division Two League.
 In August 2018, he secured a move to AS Monaco after his exploits with the Ghana U17 team at both the 2017 Africa U-17 Cup of Nations and 2017 FIFA U-17 World Cup.
 He signed a five-year deal with the club.

 He was linked with several clubs including Porto, AC Milan and Anderlecht of which he apparently rejected their offers and signed for Monaco.

 On 1 September 2022, Ayiah signed a three-year contract with Primeira Liga club Gil Vicente.

 On 4 October 2023, after terminating his contract with Gil Vicente, Ayiah signed a two-year contract with Liga 3 side Trofense.